kuiperzone/PupNet-Deploy/README.md

 Your existing file will "backed-up" by appending an ".old" extension, and a new file written containing new properties with their default values.

-Using the --verbose option (above), causes the new file to contain extensive document comments.
+Using the `--verbose` option (above), causes the new file to contain extensive document comments.
 Without it, the new file will be stripped of comments.

 See also version specific changes below.

 ### Version 1.4 Changes <a name="version-1.4-changes"/>

-PupNet version 1.4 introduced new `AppDescription` and `AppChangeFile` configuration properties.
+PupNet version 1.4.0 introduced new `AppDescription` and `AppChangeFile` configuration properties.
 If you wish to make use of them, populate `AppDescription` with a longer application description (example below), and point `AppChangeFile` to a changelog or README file containing formatted version information.